opencyber-space/MemoryGr.id/docs/creation-in-memory.md

 ### Endpoint: `DELETE /framedb-config/remove`

-Removes all resources associated with the FrameDB Config Service from the target Kubernetes cluster.
+Removes all resources associated with the MemoryGrid Config Service from the target Kubernetes cluster.

 #### Behavior

 This operation performs the following cleanup tasks:

 * Deletes the MongoDB deployment (`mongodb`)
-* Deletes the FrameDB Config Service deployment (`framedb-config`)
+* Deletes the MemoryGrid Config Service deployment (`framedb-config`)
 * Deletes the associated services:

   * `framedb-local-config` (MongoDB ClusterIP)